 Oseberg is a producing conventional oil field located in shallow water in Norway and is operated by Equinor Energy.
 The field is located in block 30/6P (PL 053), 30/9P (PL 079), and 30/9P (PL 104), with water depth of 374 feet.

 An expansion project is associated with the Oseberg, namely Oseberg Gas Capacity Upgrade & Power from Shore Project (OGP).
-This project is currently in the feed stage, expected to start in 2022.
+This project is currently in the construction stage, expected to start in 2026.

 Production from Oseberg